aminsaied/arxiv_nmt_on_aml/README.md

     - wait for pipeline to get started, 5+ minutes
     - get error message (after clicking around on a few tabs is it Output + logs or Raw JSON)
     - make code change and rebuild the pipeline, start again

+Things that are nice:
+- If you are _not too far_ from standard data science packages, the environment is a bonus!
+Most standard data science libraries are there already, and adding one or two with conda is pretty simple.
+(Discovering what you need to add is less nice - see pain point above)